pete-g00/website-tml/README.md

 Current TODOs:

-- Move the non-homepage pages to gitbook
+- Complete the documentation
-- Update the errors from TML v1 to TML v2
+- Create error pages in the documentation
 - Ensure that tape execution is rendered correctly (animations and values are correct)
+- Fix the tape animation (possibly because of multiple dispatches fired at the same time)
 - Write useful tests